India - Siridao House Project

 The king sized day bed was made in brick and moulded cement.
 The segmented mirror wall was "antiqued".
 The lamps were adapted from old decorative columns from Macao

-I had this 1 meter wide peacock wall panel made in white fibreglass to protect against the harsh Indian seasons
+I had this 1 meter wide peacock wall panel made in white fibreglass to make it longer lasting in the harsh Indian seasons

 The mosaic floor detail I acquired in a Delhi tile shop